progit/progit/de/04-git-server/01-chapter4.markdown

 <!--For security reasons, it is strongly encouraged to have this daemon run as a user with read-only permissions to the repositories — you can easily do this by creating a new user 'git-ro' and running the daemon as them.
 For the sake of simplicity we’ll simply run it as the same 'git' user that Gitosis is running as.-->

 Aus Sicherheitsgründen wird dringend empfohlen, dass dieser Daemon als Benutzer ausgeführt wird, welcher nur Lesezugriff auf die betreffenden Repositorys hat.
-Du stellst das auf einfache Art und Weise sicher, indem Du einen neuen Benutzer 'git-ro' erstellst und den Daemon mit diesem ausführst.
-Einfachheitshalber verwenden wir hier den Benutzer 'git, den wir auch schon für Gitosis verwendet haben.
+Du stellst das auf einfache Art und Weise sicher, indem Du einen neuen Benutzer ‚git-ro‘ erstellst und den Daemon mit diesem ausführst.
+Einfachheitshalber verwenden wir hier den Benutzer ‚git‘, den wir auch schon für Gitosis verwendet haben.

 <!--When you restart your machine, your Git daemon will start automatically and respawn if it goes down.
 To get it running without having to reboot, you can run this:-->